Dictators Are The Last To See A Looming Revolution

 Once they consolidate power, they become dictators and start riding upon tigers that are getting hungry – apologies to Winston Churchill.
 They use the police, the military, and every other intimidating tactic to hold onto the people.

-By the time they realize that it is too late to dismount the tigers, they are already consumed by the tigers.
-If it happened to Ceausescu, it will still happen to other dictators.
+By the time they realise that it is too late to dismount the tigers, they are already consumed by the tigers.
+If it happened to Ceaușescu, it will still happen to other dictators.

-In fact, he did exactly that but through the media.
-He disobeyed Court orders like he was the law upon himself.
+In fact, he did precisely that, but through the media.
+He disobeyed Court orders as if he were the law unto himself.

-As usual, Mr Magu woke up this faithful morning looking for who to imprison through the media.
-But a voice has already shouted "Ti-mi-șoa-ra!
+As usual, Mr Magu woke up this faithful morning looking for whom to imprison through the media.
+But a voice has already shouted, "Ti-mi-șoa-ra!
 Ti-mi-șoa-ra!"
 It came from Mr Malami, the Attorney General.
 Magu was the last to see his downfall coming.

-He is currently in detention, and already guilty through media trial.
+He is currently in detention and has already been found guilty through a media trial.
 He is down and out for good and may spend some time in prison.

-Well, there are other Nigerian Ceausescus, which include all the state Governors and the national assembly members, etc. These are the people who will be on the run or die whenever that lone voice finally shouts "Ti-mi-șoa-ra!
+Well, there are other Nigerian Ceausescus, including all the state Governors and national assembly members, etc. These are the people who will be on the run or die whenever that lone voice finally shouts, "Ti-mi-șoa-ra!
 Ti-mi-șoa-ra!".

 He is rarely heard these days, but his supposed actions are felt by all.
 Since the original Ceausescu (Abba Kyari) within the regime of Buhari died, Buhari's presidency appears to be in disarray.